Sex Workers Say Porn On Google Drive Is Suddenly Disappearing - Slashdot

 It's very dishonest when a company owns a majority of a market like android phones, combines services then tries to tell you how to use it.

 If they didn't like LGBT and started removing your LGBT apps would that be an issue?
-How about your hunting pictures, your s
+How about your hunting pictures, your state legal pot, your protest photos?

+Damn slippery slope for the Internet generation.
+These companies are basically public services, if you own A PC, A MAC or a Android device, they are a defacto monopoly to their platform.
+You wouldn't want your ISP to block you, your Telecom to block you, your Power company to block you, why would you want your storage device to block you, your email app to block you, your social media site to block you, your free speech goes all along those lines.

+Stallman was only partially correct, its not copyright that will be used to control you, its the Terms of Service.

 What's new?
 (Score:2)